-Studies have shown that women with elevated BCL6 results are five times less likely to succeed in IVF or subsequent transfer attempts.
+Studies have shown that women with elevated BCL6 results and left untreated are five times less likely to succeed in IVF or subsequent transfer attempts.
 A negative BCL6 result provides reassurance to patients that endometriosis is not of concern.
 A December 2017 cohort study in Fertility and Sterility demonstrated the prognostic value of BCL6 results.
 Results were successful in predicting the likelihood of live birth on the next IVF transfer for patients experiencing unexplained infertility prior to the transfer.
 Since that early paper, over a dozen additional publications have come out highlighting the effectiveness of the test.
 Cicero Diagnostics has performed more than 20,000 tests and continues to collect and publish results on outcomes.

 When to use ReceptivaDx